CAFOD has worked in El Salvador since the 1970s. We focus on agriculture, promoting a culture of peace and justice and empowering women.

-From 1980 to 1992, El Salvador suffered a violent civil war, in which about 75,000 people were killed.
-The conflict had its roots in the inequality between a tiny elite who dominated the country and owned large tracts of coffee plantations and the majority of the rural population who struggled to grow the food they needed.
+In the 1980s, there was a violent civil war in El Salvador.
+About 75,000 people, mainly civilians, were killed.
+The conflict had its roots in the inequality between peasant farmers and the tiny elite who dominated the country and owned the large coffee plantations.

-The Church worked to support the peasant farmers who worked on the large estates, living in appalling conditions, and as they started to claim their basic rights, they were violently repressed by the army.
+The Catholic Church in El Salvador helped the peasant farmers who lived in appalling conditions.
+But as they started to claim their basic rights, they were violently repressed by the army.

-Archbishop Oscar Romero spoke out tirelessly against the poverty, injustice and military repression, until he was murdered in 1980 by a military assassin.
+CAFOD supported Archbishop Oscar Romero.
+He spoke out bravely against the poverty, injustice and military repression.
+He received death threats because he persisted in speaking up.
+He was murdered in 1980 by a death squad assassin.

 CAFOD in El Salvador